Updated: Nov 4, 2021

 5. He sets up His Messianic Kingdom and His Throne in Jerusalem (not Rome!)

-6. He oversees the Feast of Tabernacles—a feast given to Israel in the Torah.
+6. He calls the nations to come to Jerusalem and celebrate the Feast of Tabernacles—a feast given to Israel in the Torah.

 Then the survivors from all the nations that have attacked Jerusalem will go up year after year to worship the King, the Lord Almighty, and to celebrate the Festival of Tabernacles.
 (Zech.
 14:16)